 - Admin Configuration: In the Magento admin panel, a section is created in the configuration section.

 - Magento Frontend: On Magento’s frontend, the Drupal listing will appear on the frontend URL configured in the admin panel.
 The content will be displayed in the layout format defined in the configuration in the admin panel.
-When a user clicks on the link of a content, which, basically, is a Drupal node, on the listing page, the detail page of the content will open.
+When a user clicks on the link of content, which, basically, is a Drupal node, on the listing page, the detail page of the content will open.
 That detail page will be displayed in the layout format defined in the configuration in the admin panel.

-With businesses adopting the headless integration for a more enhanced user experience, customers are now able to “find the information they want and when they want it.”
+With businesses adopting the headless integration for more enhanced user experience, customers are now able to “find the information they want and when they want it.”
 Therefore, the integration of front-end and back-end systems may become the sure shot solution, enabling businesses to create a single source of content, and distribute it as when required.
 Thus, customers can now look forward to more than an omnichannel experience, and businesses can keep enriching their customers’ buying journey via the headless CMS.